kubernetes-sigs/kwok/docs/examples/kwok-manage-nodes-and-pods.md

 ## Kwok with args `--manage-nodes-with-annotation-selector=kwok.x-k8s.io/node=fake`

 Kwok will be in charge of all Pods with annotation `kwok.x-k8s.io/node=fake`.
-If they carry an accurate `.spec.nodeName` filed, kwok will ensure they stay in the `Running` state.
+If they carry an accurate `.spec.nodeName` filed, Kwok will ensure they stay in the `Running` state.

 ## Create a Node

-With kowk, you can join arbitrary Node(s) just by simply creating `v1.Node` object(s):
+With Kwok, you can join arbitrary Node(s) just by simply creating `v1.Node` object(s):

 > The status can be any value.